 For you to have a strong fundamental about the matter, you may research other related studies about the particular subject you are working on.
 Read and understand every detail.
 Based on the gathered data, what are specific points that can be used to address some questions?
 Take note of certain points that might be useful in your analysis.
 You may try researching online or offline.

-In writing an analysis, you need to incorporate questions you want to answer.
+In writing any competitive analysis, you need to incorporate questions you want to answer.
 Do not just simply summarize the content.
 An article suggested that it is best if you include the "how" and "why" in establishing questions in your analysis.

 After you identify questions, its time to write or formulate possible answers that are strong enough to justify the query.
 Make sure answers are all coming from the material you utilized.
 This will help you with the content of your analysis.